January 28, 2021

 January 28, 1888

 “The Herreshoff Works are crowded with contracts” this January, according to the Bristol Phoenix.
 This is reported in a letter to the editor in counterpoint to the recent “failure of the National Rubber Company,” another major industrial concern in the town of Bristol.
-Augustus Osborn Bourne, 36th governor of Rhode Island and owner of the National Rubber Company in Bristol, also owned the gothic stone mansion across the street from Love Rocks.
+Augustus Osborn Bourn, 36th governor of Rhode Island and owner of the National Rubber Company in Bristol, also owned the gothic stone mansion across the street from Love Rocks.
 The mansion, known as Seven Oaks, was designed by architect James Renwick Jr. and built in 1873.

 January 23, 1890